granolocks/gabekoss.com/content/blog/2016-04-14-diving_head_first_into_software_defined_radio.md

 * [SDR with HackRF Tutorials](https://greatscottgadgets.com/sdr/): Hands down these tutorials from Great Scott Gadgets were the most valuable resource I have come across.
-Michael Ossmann's teaches with an extraordinarily clear style and really helps guide the studpents understanding holistically.
+Michael Ossmann's teaches with an extraordinarily clear style and really helps guide the students understanding holistically.
 I will be revisiting these for quite some time.
 * [Discrete Fourier Transorm Demo](http://madebyevan.com/dft/): a useful site to help understand how the samples displayed on FFT Charts are generated.